 Disney's Grand Floridian Resort & Spa Garden View Tea Room

 Don't let the formal decor fool you.
-High tea in the Garden View Tea Room is an indulgence, but in relaxing setting with the magical Mickey touches (check out the "blanket" for the tea pot to keep it warm!)
+High tea in this resort's Garden View Tea Room is an indulgence, but in a relaxing setting with the magical Mickey touches (check out the "blanket" for the tea pot to keep it warm!)
 Finger sandwiches, house-made pastries with cream and jam, and a variety of sweets to top off the service.
-For an experience with Disney royalty, the My Disney Girl's Perfectly Princess Tea Party includes a kid-friendly meal, doll and other regal gifts.
-Call 407-WDW-DINE to reserve either/both experiences.

 American Girl Store

-Within the Orlando store at the Florida Mall, the American Girl Bistro serves dainty sandwiches and sweet desserts with your choice of hot cocoa or tea.
-All the girls - human and doll form! - are invited to the weekday Afternoon Tea and Craft.
-Book online or call 1-877-247-5223.
+Within the Orlando store at The Florida Mall, the American Girl Bistro serves dainty sandwiches and sweet desserts with your choice of hot cocoa or tea.
+All the girls — human and doll form! — are invited to the weekday Afternoon Tea and Craft.

-Elegant surroundings, smoked salmon, cucumber and egg salad-filled tea sandwiches, live piano music filling Peacock Alley - Royal Tea has all the formality you'd expect from the Waldorf Astoria.
+Elegant surroundings, smoked salmon, cucumber and egg salad-filled tea sandwiches, live piano music: this resort's Peacock Alley — Royal Tea has all the formality you'd expect from the Waldorf Astoria.
 More than just scones and biscuits, arts, tea cookies and macaroons fill the sweet part of the menu.
 Really celebrating?
 Add a glass of champagne for a "Grand Royal Tea."
-For reservations at least 24 hours in advance, call 407-597-5450.

 Dandelion Comunitea Cafe